Vacation rentals in Kingston

 You can base yourself in Kingston to explore the Thousand Islands region along the St. Lawrence River, head for the hiking trails and lakes of Frontenac Provincial Park, or paddle to see the Indigenous pictographs on the cliffs above Mazinaw Lake in Bon Echo Provincial Park.
 Back in town, Kingston has lots of good restaurants and bakeries, and you can find fresh produce and other local foods at the Kingston Public Market, Ontario’s oldest continuously operating public market.

-While the warm, humid summer is Kingston’s busiest season, the best time to visit is in the fall (and the months leading up to it), when the large crowds have returned home, the weather starts to cool, and arts activities are back on the calendar.
+While the warm, humid summer is Kingston’s busiest season, the best time to stay in one of the area’s cottage rentals is in the fall (and the months leading up to it), when the large crowds have returned home, the weather starts to cool, and arts activities are back on the calendar.
 In July and August, Fort Henry hosts weekly Sunset Ceremonies with music and fireworks over Kingston Harbour.
 The autumn colours around Kingston are normally most vibrant in October, making it a good month to head outdoors.
 Many Kingston-area attractions are closed between mid-October and mid-May, during Ontario’s cold, snowy winters.
 Winter is best for an arts- and food-focused visit, or for cocooning indoors by the fire.

 Canada’s oldest maximum-security prison housed many of the country’s most infamous criminals, beginning in 1835, when the imposing stone structure opened on the Kingston waterfront, until it closed in 2013.
 On a tour of “The Pen,” your guides, many of whom are former prison guards, walk you through the cellblocks, recreation yard, and isolation units, and share stories of life on the inside.
 For even more details about Canada’s prison history, stop into Canada’s Penitentiary Museum in the former warden’s residence opposite the prison, which includes sobering exhibits about how prisoners were disciplined through the years.